Cyclone Olivia: Impact and aftermath

 As a minimal cyclone in the Timor Sea, Olivia brought some minor rainfall and gusty winds to parts of the Northern Territory.
 On 9 April, the fringes of the storm dropped 84 mm in the Kimberley region of Western Australia.
 An oil rig in the Timor Sea recorded a wind gust of 127 km/h during the storm's passage.
 Offshore, Olivia affected the southern portion of Australia's Northwest Shelf, which had 24 oil and gas facilities.
 The storm produced large swells up to 21 m, in conjunction with extreme wind gusts 265 km/h.
 Waves toppled an oil drilling structure about 40 km northeast of Barrow Island, the first of its kind to fail since the 1980s.
 The waves also wrecked several anchors for underwater pipelines, although no lines were ruptured.
 On Barrow Island, the winds knocked over 30 pumpjacks, and several buildings and instruments were damaged, while high waves caused beach erosion.
 Damage to offshore platforms was estimated in the millions of dollars.

 A group of 17 people, initially considered missing, rode out the storm on the offshore Mackerel Island.
 Onshore, officials closed a portion of Highway 1 as well as other roads in the area.
-Ahead of the storm, hundreds of residents in older structures and mobile homes, as well as an aboriginal village near Onslow, were ordered to evacuate to safer locations.
+Ahead of the storm, hundreds of residents in older structures and mobile homes, as well as an entire Aboriginal community near Onslow, were evacuated to safer locations.
 Five iron ore mines were closed during the storm's passage, forcing the 1,500 workers to return home.
 The disruptions from the cyclone affected about 340,000 tonnes of lost production.
 About 800,000 barrels of lost oil production resulted from closed offshore platforms.
 Oil fields reopened by 14 April.